Solar Energy Terms & Glossary

-Don't let technical jargon slow you down.
-Here are the most important solar terms explained in plain English.
+Don't let technical solar energy terminology slow you down.
+Here are the most important solar power terms, solar definitions, and industry buzzwords explained in plain English.

 Alternating Current (AC)